 Xitou Nature Education Area Introduction

-At Xitou, this natural classroom, you can observe the bamboo sea, enjoy a forest bath, and cleanse the dust of your soul while fully experiencing the beauty of phytoncide!
-In the late Qing Dynasty, Xitou was originally a mountain village known as the "source of the stream."
+At Xitou, this natural classroom, you can enjoy the bamboo sea, take a forest bath, cleanse your mind, and fully enjoy the beautiful purification of phytoncides!
+During the late Qing Dynasty, Xitou was originally a mountain village known as the "source of the stream."
 In 1970, it was designated as a forest recreation area, located at the foot of Phoenix Mountain in Lugu Township.
-It is one of the seven experimental forests of the College of Agriculture and Natural Resources at National Taiwan University and is renowned as a summer retreat in Taiwan.
-Surrounded by mountains on three sides and with fresh air, even breathing here has a natural sweetness!
-The park is planted with precious tree species like Taiwan red cypress, Hinoki cypress, and ginkgo, featuring dense forests and a cool climate, making it suitable for various activities such as forest bathing, bird watching, hiking, and educational observation.
-Legend has it that there is a "sacred tree of red cypress" within the park, with an age of up to three thousand years, growing around a huge rock.
-Some of its supporting branches have become hollow and rotted, yet it still stands tall and proud.
-Next to the sacred tree's trail is a grove of Taiwan red cypress, and a unique canopy walkway offers a close-up view of the tree canopy ecology high above!
-The Moso bamboo forest area stretches across thousands of acres, with its beautiful and tranquil landscape ideal for leisurely walks.
-Here, you can also find the "ginkgo grove," also known as "maidenhair tree," with about a hundred trees, each over eighty years old, making it one of the largest ginkgo groves in Taiwan!
-In the serene Moso bamboo forest stands a building decorated in bamboo, known as the Bamboo Lodge.
-Once a residence for Chiang Kai-shek, the grand gates are now locked and not open to the public.
-However, its elegant and comfortable architectural style remains unforgettable!
+It is one of the seven experimental forests of National Taiwan University's College of Agriculture and is a highly renowned summer retreat in Taiwan, surrounded by mountains on three sides, with fresh air that has a natural sweetness to it!
+The park is home to valuable tree species such as Cunninghamia lanceolata, Chamaecyparis obtusa, Cryptomeria japonica, and Ginkgo biloba, boasting dense forests and cool climate.
+It's perfect for activities like forest bathing, birdwatching, hiking, and educational observation.
+Legend has it that within the park stands a sacred tree, a "red cypress" over three thousand years old, growing around a giant rock.
+Although some of its branch structures are hollow and decayed, it still stands tall and firm.
+Next to the sacred tree's trail is a forest of Cunninghamia lanceolata, where you can walk on an innovative forest skywalk to closely observe the ecology of the tree canopy from above!
+The Moso bamboo forest area is a serene and beautiful expanse of bamboo, perfect for casual strolls.
+There is also a "ginkgo forest," known as "maidenhair tree," with about 100 ginkgo trees over eighty years old, making it one of the largest ginkgo forests in Taiwan!
+Nestled within the quiet Moso bamboo forest is a building decorated with bamboo, known as the Bamboo Lodge.
+Once a residence for Chiang Kai-shek, it is currently locked and not open to the public.
+However, its elegant and comfortable architectural style is unforgettable!